New Zealand's 2022 kiwifruit harvest begins

 New Zealand had about 2800 growers who produced kiwifruit across over 13,000 hectares of orchards between Kerikeri in the north and Motueka in the south.

-Chief executive of New Zealand Kiwifruit Growers Inc. (NZKGI), Colin Bond said the industry had built experience over the past two years on how to operate a harvest under Coved-19 restrictions.
+NZKGI chief executive Colin Bond said the industry had built experience over the past two years on how to operate a harvest under Covid-19 restrictions.

 "The industry was working collaboratively to do everything we can to get all the fruit off the vines – and that must be done in a way which puts our people first."